A CARING COMMUNITY

 New issues – will we see an increase in home businesses, including short-term rentals?
 Will owners prefer to locate them in accessory structures?
 What will new kinds of antenna for cellular services (5G) look like and how will we regulate them?

-HERE is a link to the 2020 Draft Master Plan.
+Here is a link to the new 2021 Master Plan.

-Once the new master plan is adopted, there will be additional work to prepare changes to the various ordinances that Barnesville uses to regulate land use.
-I.e., the Zoning Ordinance, the Subdivision Ordinance, and the Forest Conservation Ordinance.
+Since the master plan is now adopted, there will be additional work to prepare changes to the various ordinances that Barnesville uses to regulate land use, i.e., the Zoning Ordinance, the Subdivision Ordinance, and the Forest Conservation Ordinance.

 TOWN EMAIL LIST